How to use this

 • Guide asks three questions: What does this do?
 Who's it for?
 What's the hardest part left?

-• Champion captures notes for each student.
+• Advisor captures notes for each student.

 • Structured peer review.
 Pairs do two-minute demos of their project.